kleeeeea/conceptRelevance/README.md

 # Concept Relevance

-This repo contains the scripts needed to reproduce the concept based categorizations techniques for scientific publication, i.e., assigning scientific publications into different categories.
+This repo contains the scripts needed to reproduce the concept based categorizations for scientific publication, i.e., assigning scientific publications into different categories.

 ## Introduction
 The large volume of scientific publications is becoming prohibitive for researchers.
 According to the prominent [STM report](https://www.stm-assoc.org/2018_10_04_STM_Report_2018.pdf),